meterkilo/Chatterino-Mobile/README.md

 A mobile Twitch and Kick chat client inspired by **Chatterino** and **Chatterino7**.
 Built with Kotlin and Jetpack Compose, with an eye toward Kotlin Multiplatform (KMP) down the road.

-**Status:** Early development.
-The data layer is working; chat UI, WebSockets, and paint rendering are next.

 ### Tech stack
 * **UI:** Jetpack Compose
 * **Async:** Coroutines + Flow